MaklowiczProgramowania/Three_portfolio/README.md

 # EN
 ## What does this project do?

 - It presents a certain way of displaying key data on portfolio-type websites.
-With this project, I want to start learning about three-dimensional graphics on web pages (plus, it's a project for my classes :V).
+With this project, I want to start learning about three-dimensional graphics on web pages.

 ## Why is this project useful?